Punshnut/macos-focusly/README.md

 # Focusly

+> 🧪 This is an alpha release — expect updates and improvements before the stable version.

 ## English

 Focusly is a lightweight macOS companion that softens your desktop, lets every display pick its own ambience, and keeps distraction-cutting controls a click away in the status bar.